asuh/front-end-macos/readme.md

 ## Sublime Text and Atom

-With the terminal, the text editor is a developer's most important tool.
+With Terminal, the text editor is a developer's most important tool.
 Everyone has their preferences, but unless you're a hardcore [Vim](http://en.wikipedia.org/wiki/Vim_(text_editor)) user, a lot of people are going to tell you that [Sublime Text](http://www.sublimetext.com/) is currently the best one out there.

     $ brew cask install sublime-text

-I prefer using the [beta version of Sublime Text 3](https://sublimetext.com/3) which is usually just as stable as version 2.

-To install beta manually, [download](http://www.sublimetext.com/3) it, open the **.dmg** file, drag-and-drop in the **Applications** folder, you know the drill now.
-Launch the application.
-In the OS X dock, right-click on the running application and select **Options > Keep in Dock**.

 Sublime Text is not free, but I think it has an unlimited "evaluation period".
 Anyhow, we're going to be using it so much that even the seemingly expensive $70 price tag is worth every penny.
 If you can afford it, I suggest you [support](http://www.sublimetext.com/buy) this awesome tool. :)